picturae/API/doc/OpenSKOS-API.md

   - 200 Concept Scheme found and data returned
   - 400 Attempted to filter on un-usable predicate
+  - 400 Attempted to use non-valid projection/selection or order fields
+  - 400 Unreadable values in  projection/selection or order values
   - 400 Unusable limit or level parameters
   - 400 Attempted to recall XL labels on a tenant that does not support SkosXL
   - 404 No resource could be matched